Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 ![Screenshot](images/placeholder.jpg){: class="center" style="width:300px"}

-Uploading from various BIM software has similar steps:
+Uploading from various BIM software has similar steps on bimU.io:

 1. Open a 3D model view in any supported BIM software.